mannytoribio/swecc22-ecommerce/Read.md

   package-lock
   package.json

+Git Set Up
+git init
+git add . && git commit -m "initial commit" create a repository run the commands for pushing an existing repository in terminal

 Creating a Firestore Database
 Create a firestore database following the steps here Create a credentials file to store your private key from firestore